-PART A: Information announcements in respect of possible changes to the OBSPS and their impact on Mr A's decision to transfer
+PART A: Information announcements in respect of possible changes to the OBSPS and their impact on Mr G's decision to retire

-- 101. Mr A has claimed that the information provided by the Trustee, regarding the future of the OBSPS and the likelihood of it entering the PPF, scared members, including himself, into taking actions that they might not have otherwise taken such as transferring out.
-Mr A says he was afraid that he would lose flexibility over when and how he could take his benefits, and that his benefits would be reduced if the OBSPS entered the PPF. - 102.
-The evidence (see Appendix 5), is clear that the Trustee kept members informed on the OBSPS' situation, as it unfolded, explaining the possible implications of the scenarios that could have come to pass.
-It is understandable that this period of uncertainty would have been concerning for both members of the OBSPS and employees of TSUK. - 103.
+- 96. Mr G and his representative have claimed that the information provided by the Trustee, regarding the future of the OBSPS and the likelihood of it entering the PPF, scared members, including himself, into taking actions that they may not otherwise have taken, such as retiring early and taking his OBSPS benefits before April 2017. - 97.
+The evidence (see Appendix 4), is clear that the Trustee kept members informed on the OBSPS' situation, as it unfolded, explaining the possible implications of the scenarios that could have come to pass.
+It is understandable that this period of uncertainty would have been concerning for both members of the OBSPS and employees of TSUK. - 98.
 The Trustee explained that the OBSPS could enter the PPF and how this would affect the benefits that members would receive.
-The Trustee's updates provided members with information that allowed them to consider: how the possible scenarios could affect them and their benefits; the options for the OBSPS; and the terms of any transfer exercise.
+The Trustee's updates provided members with information that allowed them to consider how the possible scenarios could affect them and their benefits; the options for the OBSPS and the terms of any transfer exercise. - 99.
+Mr G retired, with effect from 2 June 2016, after the change to MVAs were agreed in March 2016, effective from 1 September 2016 (detailed in paragraphs 42 to 43 above), before the Trustee changed the SIP or the ERFs (which, it did later, with effect from 1 April 2017). - 100.
+The announcements provided by the Trustee, prior to Mr G's retirement, referenced the likelihood of the OBSPS entering the PPF because changes were being contemplated in respect of TSUK, the principal employer of the OBSPS, and so the OBSPS could be affected.
+The primary purpose of the announcements, in May and June 2016 (which I have referred to in paragraphs 15 to 17 above), was to inform the members of the consultation undertaken by the Government on the Trustee's proposal to modify benefits so that the OBSPS could remain outside of the PPF. - 101.
+There was no reference in those announcements to, or promoting, early retirement under the OBSPS.
+Under the PPF compensation provisions (Schedule 7, PA 2004),